Specialisation in Conference Interpreting

 In the specialisation in Conference Interpreting, you learn the techniques and strategies of simultaneous and consecutive interpreting.
 But before you begin, you need to have an outstanding command of your native language and of two foreign languages.
 Graduates are entitled to practise as conference interpreters.

-The research-based joint modules form part of the MA for all specialisations.
-In the joint modules, you learn to reflect critically and constructively on professional practice.
+The research-based core modules form part of the MA for all specialisations.
+In the core modules, you learn to reflect critically and constructively on professional practice.
 The modules investigate principles and methods of applied linguistics.
 In plenary lectures and small groups of students from the different specialisations, you study central issues relating to applied linguistics in professional practice and you learn how to assess communication output competently.

 We have an international team of lecturers teaching in the specialisation in Conference Interpreting and in the interpreting preparation course (Dolmetsch-Propädeutikum).
 They are all practising conference interpreters and/or recognised experts in related disciplines or subject-specific areas (e.g. voice and speech training, economics).
 Thanks to their extensive experience in a wide variety of fields, they are able to give our students a direct insight into the profession and offer an ideal preparation for a career as a conference interpreter.